Dadangdut33/Dadangdut33/readme.md

 # Hello ヾ(￣▽￣)
-I am ~~Dadangdut33~~ Fauzan, a student at UIN Syarif Hidayatullah Jakarta.
+I am ~~Dadangdut33~~ Fauzan, an Informatics Engineering student at UIN Syarif Hidayatullah Jakarta.
 I like to code on some side project on my free time<br>

 <p align="center">